 When I’m not buried in my receipts and crunching numbers on my adding machine, I’m writing.
 I’ve started the editing for my novel and that is taking up much of my time — plus I have a head full of content to write about, and so I’ve been busily writing blog posts.
 The next few weeks will be a tidal wave of travel stories, tips, photos, and advice.

 This coming week I’ll be applying for my six-month Swedish visa.
 Over the past few weeks as I’ve researched how to stay in Europe longer than 90 days, I’ve learned a lot.
 It’s all going to be put together in a long blog post for those of you considering a long-term stay in Europe; I just need to hear back from a few more embassies on their procedures first.

 This weekend I will be in New York City for four days before I come back home and get ready to visit Japan.
 I leave on the 21st of April for two weeks and then I spend another week in South Korea before heading back to Las Vegas.

 I’ve been updating a lot of my old travel tips with new information.
 So if you are traveling soon, these pages have just been updated for you:

 I’ve updated my book on “How to Make a Successful Blog” and now offer two hours of one-on-one coaching session as part of the package.
-You can check that out here.
+Note: The newest version of this is a blogging course that you can find here.